-Marking on sectors in hard disk drives is made during the manufacture of the disk drive by record servo marks which are created by means of the special high-precision external mechanical device through a technological window in the hermetic block on magnetic disks; after marking completion the technological window is stuck up.
-The laser gauge of distance is used for the control over moving of magnetic heads during marking.
-Servo marks are put on a working surface of a magnetic disk, forming the cylindrical tracks located on identical distance from the center of rotation of a magnetic disk.
+Marking on sectors in hard disk drives are made during the manufacture of the disk drive by record servo marks which are created using the unique high-precision external mechanical device through a technological window in the hermetic block on magnetic disks; after marking the completion, the technological window is stuck up.
+The laser gauge of distance is used for the control over the moving of magnetic heads during marking.
+Servo marks are put on a working surface of a magnetic disk, forming the circular tracks located on the same distance from the center of rotation of a magnetic disk.
 Each track is formatted on different sectors quantity depending on the length of a circle, providing a constant record density.

-In ATA-3 standard, the application of factory marking of a magnetic disk on sectors in hard drives resulted in refusing the command "Format track" with a code 50h.
-For the same reason, the procedure of low-level formatting (Low-Level format) was eliminated from BIOS of modern motherboards.
-In spite of it, a myth about the possibility of program low-level formatting which generates the creation of "noddy" programs, simply filling storage devices with zeros and erasing the information from it, still persists in the network.
+In the ATA-3 standard, the application of factory marking of a magnetic disk on sectors in hard drives resulted in refusing the command "Format track" with a code 50h.
+For the same reason, the procedure of low-level formatting (Low-Level format) was eliminated from the BIOS of modern motherboards.
+In spite of it, a myth about the possibility of low-level program formatting which generates the creation of "Noddy" programs, only filling storage devices with zeros and erasing the information from it, persists in the network.